AdrianaMoralesQ/eat-this-app/README.md

 # Eat This
 <img width="1430" alt="Screenshot 2023-01-27 at 4 42 01 PM" src="https://user-images.githubusercontent.com/109168765/215206081-27d2594d-6489-49ed-b7b3-36d65af192d9.png">

 Born from the need to store my daily recipes in a single place, this personal project was built using Javascript and Next.js.
-The backend was used the Airtable API as a database.
+The backend uses the Airtable API as a database.

 ## Description